Original air date: 8/23/1998

 - Actor Allusion: A twofer.
-When Lisa introduces herself to Alex, Alex says "You name's Lisa?
+When Lisa introduces herself to Alex, Alex says "Your name's Lisa?
 Shut up, I love that name!".
 Alex is voiced by Lisa Kudrow.
-And in another scene, Alex "Don't be such a Phoebe.".
+And in another scene, Alex says "Don't be such a Phoebe.".
 Lisa Kudrow played Phoebe Buffay on Friends.
 Another possible one is when Alex meets Sherri and Terri - she asks which is the Evil Twin.
 Kudrow also played Phoebe's much nastier twin sister Ursula.

 - Air Vent Escape: Homer and Bart to get in and out of the school's kitchen.

 - Black Market: Homer is muscled out of his grease enterprise by Springfield's resident grease racket, which also steals his shovel since they also run the shovel racket.
 Appropriately, they go by "Acne Grease and Shovel".

 - Comically Missing the Point: Since Marge is the one who buys the food he takes the grease from, Homer doesn't consider the money spent to get it despite being pointed out he is the one who provides her with the money.

 - Composite Character: Alex, who looks like a younger version of Lisa Kudrow and is dressed like Michele from Romy and Michele's High School Reunion.

 - Continuity Nod:

 - Allison from "Lisa's Rival" is among the girls Alex and Lisa hang with.

 - Nelson once again expresses his interest in huckleberries.